MortadhaMannai/FriendLinker-Uncovering-Indirect-Friendship-Relations-in-Ego-Networks/README.md

 4. Use the provided UI to navigate through nodes and observe the algorithm's progression.

 ## License ##
-This project is licensed under the [Type of License] License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Author ##
-The FriendLinker project is authored by [MANAI MORTADHA].
+The FriendLinker project is authored by MANAI MORTADHA.
 Contact: [mannaimortadha898@gmail.com].

 ## Contact ##